Affine Hecke algebras for classical p-adic groups: General spin groups

 \section{General spin groups}

 Let $F$ be a non-archimedean local field with absolute Weil group $\mb W_F$.
 Consider a finite dimensional $F$-vector space $V$ endowed with a symmetric bilinear form.
-The associated general pin group is denoted GPin$(V)$, it contains the general spin group $\GSpin (V)$ with index 2.
+The associated general pin group, denoted GPin$(V)$, contains the general spin group $\GSpin (V)$ with index two.
 Both are subgroups of the multiplicative group of the Clifford algebra of $V$.
 For the root datum of $\GSpin (V)$ we refer to \cite[\S 2]{AsSh}.
+Simultaneously we consider the groups $\GSpin (V')$, where $\dim (V') = \dim (V)$ and $\mr{disc}(V) = \mr{disc}(V')$.
+The equivalence classes of such groups are naturally in bijection with: \begin{itemize} \item equivalence classes of symmetric bilinear forms of the same dimension and the same discriminant as $V$, \item pure inner twists of $\SO (V)$, \item rigid inner twists of $\GSpin (V)$ \cite{Kal}, with respect to the central subgroup